scality/core-ui/README.md

-# Welcome to Scality UI
+# Welcome to Scality core-ui

-This project is a library containing all commun React components, layouts, icons and themes for all Scality UI projects.
+This project is a library containing all common React components, layouts, icons and themes for all Scality UI projects.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts